Hydrodynamic limit for asymmetric simple exclusion with accelerated boundaries: Abstract

 \section{Abstract}

 We consider the asymmetric simple exclusion process (ASEP) on the one-dimensional finite lattice $\{1,2,\ldots,N\}$.
-The particles can be created/annihilated at the boundaries with time-dependent rates that are independent of the jump rate in the bulk (cf. \cite{Baha12}).
+The particles can be created/annihilated at the boundaries with given rates.
+These rates are $L^\infty$ functions of time and are independent of the jump rates in the bulk (cf. \cite{Baha12}).
 The boundary dynamics is modified by a factor $N^\theta$ with $\theta>0$.
 We study the hydrodynamic limit for the particle density profile under the hyperbolic space-time scale.
-The macroscopic equation is given by (inviscid) Burgers equation with Dirichlet type boundaries that is characterised by the boundary entropy \cite{Otto96}.
+The macroscopic equation is given by (inviscid) Burgers equation with Dirichlet type boundaries that is characterized by the boundary entropy \cite{Otto96}.
 A grading scheme is developed to control the formulation of boundary layers on the microscopic level.